madeso/bookshelf/samples/uibook/chapter-3.md

+title = "Chapter 3: Choices"
++++
 When you go into a restaurant and you see a sign that says "No Dogs Allowed," you might think that sign is purely proscriptive: Mr. Restaurant doesn't like dogs around, so when he built the restaurant he put up that sign.

 If that was *all* that was going on, there would also be a "No Snakes" sign; after all, nobody likes snakes.
 And a "No Elephants" sign, because they break the chairs when they sit down.

 The *real* reason that sign is there is historical: it is a historical marker that indicates that people used to try to bring their dogs into the restaurant.

 Most prohibitive signs are there because the proprietors of an establishment were sick and tired of people doing X, so they made a sign asking them to please *not*.
 If you go into one of those fifty year old ma-and-pa diners, like the Yankee Doodle in New Haven, the walls are *covered* with signs saying things like "Please don't put your knapsack on the counter," more anthropological evidence that people used to put their knapsacks on the counter a lot.
 By the age of the sign you can figure out when knapsacks were popular among local students

 Sometimes they're harder to figure out.
 "Please do not bring glass bottles into the park" must mean that somebody cut themselves stepping on broken glass while walking barefoot through the grass once, and it's a good bet they sued the city.